tizonia/tizonia-openmax-il/README.md

 ## Docker Image

-Tizonia can also be run from a Docker container.
+Tizonia may also be run from a Docker container.
 A Docker image is available from the Docker hub:

 - [docker-tizonia](https://hub.docker.com/r/tizonia/docker-tizonia/)